 Now more than ever we need collective intelligence, wisdom, and capacity — the way many hands make light work of cleaning up after dinner.
 I invite you to join me in finding ways to transform our meetings, companies and communities.

-Kate is an author, organizational change consultant, speaker, workshop leader, and coach.
+Kate is a social entrepreneur, author, organizational change consultant, speaker, and coach.
 She specializes in helping people align with purpose, both individually and in groups.
 More >

 Kate has written two books, Make Light Work and Make Light Work in Groups.